-2. Reserve and Appeal: After you and your roommate(s) have reserved your current room (i.e. squatted), you may submit an appeal with your RD for another room or floor in your current building.
-This is in place of room trade.
+2. Reserve and Appeal, Tuesday, April 25th: After you and your roommate(s) have reserved your current room (i.e. squatted), you may submit an appeal with your RD for another room or floor in your current building, or another building.
 Appeals will be granted at the discretion of the RD and the housing office.
-This will take place during room reservation on May 6th.
+This will take place during room reservation on Tuesday, April 25th.
+You will be notified if your appeal is approved or denied by your RD by Wednesday, April 26th.
 You and your roommate(s) must be registered for classes to participate.

 3. Lottery, Thursday, April 27th: All students who do not have housing at this point in the process will be required to attend the lottery night.
 Each student will be assigned a random number and will sign up (with their roommate, if they have one) for any open room on campus (except for apartments and the Village).
 This will occur on Thursday, April 27th. *Those who cannot attend the lottery night must assign someone to be their proxy.
 You will need to fill out a proxy form, available in Student Life, by Wednesday, April 26th.
 The proxy will be authorized by Student Life to act on your behalf in picking your room.
 In preparation for the lottery night, you need to do the following: